MobilePayDev/MobilePayDev.github.io/docs/subscriptions/general-notes.md

 MobilePay Subscriptions is a full-fledged HTTPS REST API using JSON as request/response communication media.
 All dates and time stamps use the ISO 8601 format: date format - `YYYY-MM-DD`, date-time format - `YYYY-MM-DDTHH:mm:ssZ`.
-Amounts are enquoted with double quotation marks using `0.00` format, decimals separated with a dot.
+Amounts are enclosed in double quotation marks using `0.00` format, decimals separated with a dot.
 When doing `POST`, `PATCH` or `PUT` requests, `Content-Type: application/json` HTTP header must be provided.

 ```console